College of Education

 Students proceed through three phases as they complete the baccalaureate program.
 Each phase includes training in technology as well as clinical experience.
 University general education and content requirements are completed each semester in addition to the required program area courses.

 This phase provides students with an immersion into the discipline and culture of teaching and learning before focusing on a teaching specialty.
 It includes up to eight courses: LTC 11XX, ESC_PS 2010 and ESC_PS 2014, LTC 2040, LTC 2044, LTC 2200 and IS_LT 4467.
 Experiences in this phase incorporate the teacher’s roles in facilitating learning at all levels of development.
 Students also focus on how problems of schools, family, community and society affect educators.
 The emphasis in Phase I is on career exploration and oral and written communication.
 All students in the BSEd degree program complete these courses regardless of major.
-Students majoring in Special Education complete an additional course in Phase I, SPC_ED 4300, for a total of 12 hours in Phase I.
+Students majoring in Special Education complete an additional course in Phase I, SPC_ED 4300, for a total of 12 hours in Phase I. All College of Education students must complete ESC_PS 2000 Experiencing Cultural Diversity in the United States.

 This phase occurs over a three-semester sequence and focuses increasingly on a chosen teaching emphasis and on interdisciplinary teaching.
 Experiences in this phase focus on instructional strategies, human development, classroom and behavior management and educational measurement.
 This phase provides students with experience in the methods of teaching in a specific subject area as well as emerging problems and practices within the field of education.
 Certain degree programs have limited enrollments.
 The number of credits is dependent on the selected program.
 See specific majors for courses required in Phase II.